hemerajs/hemera/docs/plugin.md

 ### Global registration

-Sometimes it is still useful to write a plugin which effects sibling and child scopes.
+Sometimes it's still useful to write a plugin which effects sibling and child scopes.
 You can disable the creation of a plugin scope with the `scoped: false` property.
-This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt`.
+This approach is used in payload validators `hemera-joi` or authentication plugins like `hemera-jwt`.

 ```js
 const hp = require('hemera-plugin')